cculma/Cage20/README.md

-# Roza_2021
+# Cage20
-Roza 2021 also known as Cage20.
+Cage20 is a population of 600 accessions established in Roza field in 2021.
-This is an alfalfa population of 600 individuals planted in Roza field (Prosser, WA) to dientify markers associated with drought stress. ~550 genotypes (individuals) were genotyped using DArT.
+This is an alfalfa population of 600 accessions planted in Roza field (Prosser, WA) in 2021 to identify markers associated with drought stress and genomic selection. ~550 genotypes (individuals) were initially genotyped using DArT (DAl22-7011).
-550 genotypes were genotyped on May 2022.
-The rest of 50 genotypes were genotyped on September 2022 PCA analysis was done in this population finging an population structure in 14 clusters.
+550 genotypes were genotyped in May 2022.
+The rest of the 50 genotypes were genotyped in September 2022.
+Data of 50 genotypes are in project: DAl22-7535.
+PCA analysis was done in this population finding a population structure in 14 clusters.

 Table for biomass yield harvests: